koaning/simsity/README.md

 > it's about building a neighborhood

-Simsity is a Super Simple Similarities Service.
+Simsity is a Super Simple Similarities Service[tm].
 This repository contains simple tools to help in similarity retreival scenarios by making a convient wrapper around encoding strategies as well as nearest neighbor approaches.
 Typical usecases include early stage bulk labelling and duplication discovery.